TRACEY WEISS

 Abby Newman

-Prior to serving as Program Manager, Abby was a California Sea Grant Science Policy Fellow at the CA State Lands Commission where she was instrumental in crafting the Commission’s environmental justice policy and leading statewide outreach with Tribal Nations and environmental justice communities.
+Prior to serving as Program Manager, Abby was a CA Sea Grant Science Policy Fellow at the CA State Lands Commission where she was instrumental in crafting the Commission’s environmental justice policy and leading statewide outreach with Tribal Nations and environmental justice communities.
 Abby headed the Commission’s AB 691 working group to assist ports, harbor districts, and local jurisdictions with developing their sea-level rise adaptation assessments.
-She was also critical to the Commission’s efforts of opposing BOEM’s 2019-2024 National Outer Continental Shelf Oil and Gas leasing program.

-Outside of work, Abby enjoys trail running, rock climbing, and spending time with her son, Charlie.
+Outside of work, Abby enjoys trail running, rock climbing, and spending time with her husband, Dominic, and son, Charlie.

 Mike Egan